trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

  Output:
   - a list of the strats by win % or None (printing the top *show* strats)

-## Results

-Summary: I used Blotto games and a Monte Carlo algorithm to optimize fantasy basketball strategy.
 You can find a Google Colab version of my code here: https://colab.research.google.com/drive/1LsDSJjSjAm6-GpNWeZaUOzb9emaiseXA

 ## Big Takeaway
 All else being equal, having your players' categorical strengths spread across all your categories is better than having them concentrated in only some categories.